-Sant’Antioco is located on the southwest of Sardinia and is the fourth biggest island in the Mediterranean Sea, after Sicily, Sardinia itself, and Elba Island.
-Part of the Sulcis Archipelago of which also San Pietro Island is part, it’s famous because of its astounding beaches, but it has a lot more to offer than that!
-It has been inhabited since very ancient times and it has always been a rich, prosperous land, especially thanks to the lead and silver mines in the area and to the abundance of fish which made its economy flourish.
+Sant’Antioco Island is located on the southwest of Sardinia and is the fourth biggest island in the Mediterranean Sea, after Sicily, Sardinia itself, and Elba Island.
+Part of the Sulcis Archipelago to which also San Pietro Island belongs, it’s famous because of its astounding beaches, but it has a lot more to offer than that!

-Despite being an island, Sant’Antioco is quite easy to reach by car: it is, in fact, connected to the main island by an isthmus and an artificial bridge, and it is only a one-hour drive from Cagliari.
-There are two main villages on this small(ish) island: the homonymous Sant’Antioco, and Calasetta.
+Despite being an island, Sant’Antioco is quite easy to reach by car: it is, in fact, connected to the main island by an isthmus and an artificial bridge, and it is only little over one hour drive from Cagliari.
+Because it is fairly close, some people visit on day trips from Cagliari – but I honestly recommend staying a bit longer as there’s a lot to see and do here.

-A Short History Of Sant’Antioco
+A Short History Of Sant’Antioco Sardinia

-The numerous Nuraghes and Domus de Janas on the island witness that the place was already inhabited during prehistoric times, but Sant’Antioco really flourished under the Phoenician.
-At the time, the city was called Sulki and was a prosperous harbor that strived thanks to various businesses, like the mines in the Sulcis area and the rare byssus weaving.
+The numerous Nuraghes and Domus de Janas on Sant’Antioco Island witness that the place was already inhabited during prehistoric times, but Sant’Antioco really flourished under the Phoenicians.

-Some historic papers and findings suggest Sant’Antioco was founded at about the same time Carthage was, supposedly making it into the first Sardinian village in history and among Italy’s most ancient ones!
 The city was eventually “inherited” by Carthage from their motherland at the end of the 6th century BC, and remained as a strong colony until the end of the Punic wars when it was invaded and annexed by Rome.

-Under the Roman rule, the city (now called Sulci to reflect the softer sound of Latin compared to Phoenician) kept flourishing and was considered the richest city in Sardinia together with Caralis (Cagliari); it was so rich that, when the civil war between Caesar and Pompey exploded and the village supported Pompey, it had virtually no issue with paying the huge fine Caesar imposed after winning the war.
+It was so rich that, when the civil war between Caesar and Pompey started and the village supported Pompey, it had virtually no issue with paying the huge fine Caesar imposed after winning the war.

-The Best Places To Visit In Sant’Antioco
+Best Places To Visit In Sant’Antioco

 Nuragic Ruins, Domus de Janas and Giants’ Tombs

-There are about 30 nuraghes (and several other ancient ruins) on the island, but the most important ones are the Grutti ‘e Acqua Complex, the S’Ega Marteddu Nuraghe, and the Sa Cipudditta Nuraghe.
-These three sites are all located on the coast and served as both watchtowers and settlements.
+There are about 30 nuraghes (and several other ancient ruins) in Sant’Antioco Island, but the most important ones are the Grutti ‘e Acqua Complex, the S’Ega Marteddu Nuraghe, and the Sa Cipudditta Nuraghe.

 The largest among them is the Grutti ‘e Acqua which is a complete village with roads, temples, and commoners’ houses, in which several relics have been found (and from which many others have been stolen).
 The site is located very close to another prehistoric ruin: the Su Niu ‘e su Crobu Giants’ Tomb.